Lartu/ldpl/docs/structure.md

 LDPL it's the same if you write `display` or `dIsPlAy` (but please don't do so).

 !!! warning
-    LDPL is case-insensitive only for A-z characters.
-Accented characters and non ASCII letters will be matched in a case-insensitive manner.
+    LDPL is case-insensitive only for latin A-z characters.
+Accented characters and non-ASCII letters will be matched in a case-insensitive manner.
 Depending on the LDPL implementation, `ááá` and `ÁÁÁ` may not represent the same identifier.
 It is good practice to write your code in a single case and always call your variables and functions by the exact name used when